Access to Personal Data

 Any individual who wishes to exercise this right can submit a subject access request to the University’s Data Protection Officer by completing the electronic form or by writing to :

 Data Protection Officer, University of the Highlands and Islands, 12b Ness Walk, Inverness, IV3 5SQ

 - The request should include details and provide documented evidence of who you are (e.g. driving licence, passport, birth certificate).
 You should also provide as much detail as possible regarding the information you wish to access (e.g. where and by whom information is believed to be held, specific details of information required etc.).

 - You are not required to state why you wish to access the information: the details we require are merely those that will aid the efficient location and retrieval of information.

 - In accordance with the DPA, the University does not usually release information held about individuals without their consent.
-Therefore if information held about you also contains information related to a third party, the University will make every effort to anonymise the information.
-If this is not possible and the University has been unable to secure the relevant consent, the University may decide not to release the information.
+If information held about you also contains information related to a third party, the University will make every effort to suitably anonymise or redact the information.
+If this is not possible and the University is unable to secure the relevant consent, the University may choose not to release the information.

 - Our privacy notice for gathering this data.

 All queries should be directed to the university’s Data Protection Officer in the first instance.